 Going through a separation or divorce is a life changing event, and it can be traumatic for everyone involved.
 Established family roles and traditions get upended, and there is often a great deal of uncertainty as to what the future will hold.
 Children in particular are susceptible to the tension surrounding the breakup of their parents’ marriage, and many children experience anxiety and fears which can be difficult to talk about or express.
-At the law office of Teddy, Meekins & Talbert, our experienced North Carolina family law attorneys understand the sensitive issues surrounding separation and divorce, and offer child custody help when it comes to handling arrangements concerning child support and custody.
+At the law office of Teddy, Meekins & Talbert, P.L.L.C., our experienced North Carolina family law attorneys understand the sensitive issues surrounding separation and divorce, and offer child custody help when it comes to handling arrangements concerning child support and custody.

 Despite the unpleasantness that often surrounds a divorce, children as well as their parents can get through this difficult process and come out of it without suffering any negative aftereffects.
 The key is for parents to be aware of the potential conflicts that can arise concerning children and divorce, and to be aware of how to shield them from being involved in these conflicts, as well as how to help them adjust to a new set of circumstances.

 According to a North Carolina State University study on children and divorce, there are more than 1.25 million divorces that occur each year in the United States, and over one million of these divorces involve children.
 Two out of every five children will experience the divorce of their parents, and roughly one quarter of all children will eventually become a part of a stepfamily.
 The study states that experts agree divorce affects all children to some degree or another, and that parental conflict is the most powerful factor in terms of having a direct negative effect on your child’s feelings and level of functioning.